xpdustry/toxopid/README.md

   }
   ```

-2. Set up the Toxopid extension to fit your needs with :
+2. Set up the Toxopid extension to fit your needs :

   ```gradle
   toxopid {